2003 Atlantic hurricane season: Tropical Depression Seven

 A tropical wave interacted with an upper-level low to develop an area of deep convection near Hispaniola on July 23.
 A mid- to lower-level circulation developed within the system at it tracked generally north-northwestward, and based on surface and satellite observations, it is estimated the system developed into Tropical Depression Seven at 1200 UTC on July 25 about 60 mi east of Daytona Beach, Florida.
 The system was embedded in an environment characterized by high surface pressures.
 Tracking through an area of cool water temperatures, as well as unfavorable upper-level winds, the depression failed to achieve winds greater than 35 mph.
 Early on July 26 it moved ashore on St. Catherines Island, Georgia, and after steadily weakening over land it dissipated on July 27.
-As the storm was never forecast to attain tropical storm status, no tropical storm warnings or watches were issued.
-However, flood watches were posted for much of Georgia and South Carolina.
+Flood watches were posted for much of Georgia and South Carolina.
 The depression dropped light to moderate rainfall from Florida to the coast of North Carolina, peaking at 5.17 in in Savannah, Georgia.
-Mostly, rainfall totals between 1 and 3 in were common.
-There were no reports of damage or casualties associated with this depression.